Brian Laundrie autopsy report released - NewsBreak

 Brian Laundrie autopsy report released

-SARASOTA COUNTY, Fla. — Authorities in Florida on Monday released an autopsy report and other documents related the death last year of Brian Laundrie, the 23-year-old man who officials said admitted to killing his 22-year-old fiancee, Gabby Petito, months before his own death.
+SARASOTA COUNTY, Fla. — Authorities in Florida on Monday released an autopsy report and other documents related to the death last year of Brian Laundrie, the 23-year-old man whom officials said admitted to killing his 22-year-old fiancee, Gabby Petito, months before his own death.

-The documents, released by the District Twelve Medical Examiner’s Office in Sarasota and obtained by WFLA-TV, WWSB and WINK-TV, confirmed that Laundrie died by suicide.
+The documents, released by the District 12 Medical Examiner’s Office in Sarasota and obtained by WFLA-TV, WWSB and WINK-TV, confirmed that Laundrie died by suicide.

 Authorities found Laundrie’s remains in a Florida nature reserve on Oct.
 20 following weeks of searches.
 His remains were found in a part of the Carlton Reserve that had previously been under about three feet of water after rainwaters caused flooding in the area, officials said.

-He had earlier been named a person of interest in Petito’s death.
+Authorities earlier named Laundrie a person of interest in Petito’s death.
 Officials with the FBI said last month that among the items found with Laundrie was a notebook in which he had written statements “claiming responsibility for Ms. Petito’s death.”

 Petito vanished during a cross-country trip with Laundrie in August.
 Her remains were found Sept.
 19 in a remote part of Wyoming’s Bridger-Teton National Forest.
 A medical examiner later determined that she died of manual strangulation.